dgraph-io/dgraph/wiki/content/query-language/index.md

 ## Schema

 For each predicate, the schema specifies the target's type.
-If a predicate `p` has type `T`, then for all triples `s p o` the object `o` is of schema type `T`.
+If a predicate `p` has type `T`, then for all subject-predicate-object triples `s p o` the object `o` is of schema type `T`.

 * On mutations, scalar types are checked and an error thrown if the value cannot be converted to the schema type.

-* On query, value results are returned according to the schema type of the predicate. **Does this mean in the protobuf? cause the JSOn is untyped ... or that the JSON type is parsable into a var of the schema type**??
+* On query, value results are returned according to the schema type of the predicate.

 If a schema type isn't specified before a mutation adds triples for a predicate, then the type is inferred from the first mutation.
 This type is either:

 * type `uid`, if the first mutation for the predicate has nodes for the subject and object, or

-* derived from the [rdf type]({{< relref "#rdf-types" >}}), if the subject is a literal and an rdf type is present in the first mutation, or
+* derived from the [rdf type]({{< relref "#rdf-types" >}}), if the object is a literal and an rdf type is present in the first mutation, or

 * `default` type, otherwise.